 How many anchors per suspension rail do I need?

 Use several anchors along each rail to distribute loads from heavy cabinets and contents.
 If the rail has too few factory holes, drill more to expand the pattern.
 Spacing anchors regularly reduces point loads and improves safety.
 Bigger anchors do not replace the need for a good pattern.
-[Elektroda, PawełS1717, #19533507]
+[Elektroda, PawełS1717, post #19533507]

 Where exactly should I place the anchors along the rail?